- This early UK pressing has a stunning Triple Plus (A+++) side two backed with an excellent Double Plus (A++) side one

 - Just full of that Moodies Magic: warm, full-bodied, rich and smooth with excellent size and energy

 - The first Moody Blues album to feature their trademark mellotron arrangements

 - “…the album on which the Moody Blues discovered drugs and mysticism as a basis for songwriting and came up with a compelling psychedelic creation, filled with songs about Timothy Leary and the astral plane and other psychedelic-era concerns.”

-On the best of the best, the clarity and resolution come without a sacrifice in the Tubey Magical richness, warmth and lushness for which the Moody Blues recordings are justifiably famous.
+On the best of the best the clarity and resolution comes without a sacrifice in the Tubey Magical richness, warmth and lushness for which the Moody Blues recordings are justifiably famous.
 In our experience the best LPs are correct from top to bottom, present and alive in the midrange, yet still retain the richness and sweetness we expect from British (and Dutch) Moody Blues records.
 They manage, against all odds, to remove the sonic barriers put up by most pressings of the Moodies’ unique music.
 Who knew, after so many years and so many bad records, that such a thing was even possible?

-Virtually all copies of this album will have noisy edges; the beginning of this track is fairly quiet and noise will be audible behind the music.
+The beginning of this track is fairly quiet and noise will be audible behind the music.
 Side two will suffer likewise.

 Ride My See-Saw

 This is THE key track for side one.
 The chorus “we’re all searching…” can sound shrill and hard on some copies.
 When it sounds ABSOLUTELY MAGICAL you have a Hot Stamper for side one.